oclif/oclif.github.io/docs/hooks.md

   }
 ```

-You can create hooks with `oclif hook myhook --event=init`.
+You can create hooks with `oclif generate hook myhook --event=init`.

 ## Lifecycle Events